tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 Taco-Litos.

 2.5 miles up section 8, a spoke broke in my rear wheel.
-I replaced it with the FiberFix and rolled on.
+I replaced it with the FiberFix spoke and rolled on.

 Day 6 - Thursday 2018-08-30
 ===========================